Amazon, eBay, and Etsy all offer great PPC alternatives. But which is best for your business? We compared and contrasted each plaform.

 Why advertise on Amazon?

 There’s a lot of competition with its huge inventory totalling more than 353 million when you include its marketplace sellers.
 But, studies show that Sponsored Products and Sponsored Brands clicks convert at more than three times the rate of Google Shopping ad clicks.
+If you need any more information, discover if Amazon ads are worth it here.

 The best way to see if this is true for your products is to try it: the proof is in the pudding.
 The same can be said for other great marketing services found on our Marketplace.